This article may contain compensated links. See our full disclosure here

 Le Cordon Bleu – the ultimate cooking school.
 Alumni include Julia Child and Mary Berry, two of my cooking heroines.
 The school offers short courses as well as their year-long programs

 ✪ Combining a Paris market visit with a cooking class with a chef sounds like the perfect way to discover traditional food in Paris

 ✪ How about spending a few hours discovering the pastry and chocolate secrets of the Marais?
 Oui please!
-Book Marais tour online
+Check prices and availability of Marais tour